 Our inspection team

 Our inspection team was led by a Care Quality Commission (CQC) lead inspector.
-The team also included a GP specialist adviser.
+The team also included a GP specialist adviser and a GP specialist adviser in training who acted as an observer.

-Background to The Vale Surgery
+Background to The Clapham Family Practice